cloudfoundry/summit-training-classes/operator/site/content/agenda/index.md

 *"As a CF operator, I can deploy the Cloud Foundry platform so that my users can self-serve their app deployment."*

-## 2. Bosh Clusters & Availability
+## 2. BOSH Clusters & Availability

 <a href="/slides/#/bosh-ha" target="_blank"><i class="fa fa-tv"></i> Slides</a> &nbsp; | &nbsp; [<i class="fa fa-flask"></i> Lab](../labs/bosh-ha)